bahmutov/timer-bar/README.md

 full screen mode.
 Open DevTools console and paste the contents of [timer-bar.js](timer-bar.js).
 Change the last two arguments to the duration (in minutes) and progress bar color to whatever looks good on your presentation.
+Run the script.
+The `timer-bar` code is ready.

-Press "Enter" to start the timer.
+Press "t" to start the timer.
 If the presentation already has a timer, just make sure both timers stay approximately in sync to finish your presentation right on time.